SciTools/cube_browser/doc/index.rst

 ``conda create -n cb -c scitools``

 This will create your environment to the specific requirements necessary to run Cube Browser.
-To activate that environment, type:
+To activate that environment, if you are using a Windows machine, type:

+``activate cb``

+Alternatively, if you are using Linux, type:

-``. activate cb``
+``source activate cb``

-*Please Note:* This will only make the Cube Browser environment active in the current terminal.
-When you wish to use Cube Browser, you will have to run from a terminal in which the environment is active.
+*Please Note:* When you wish to use Cube Browser, you must initiate a notebook from a terminal in which the cb environment is active.

 Support